-How to React When a Neighbor Complains About Your Dog - Don't Get Defensive!
+5 Things to Do When a Neighbor Complains About Your Dog

 The natural thing to do when someone complains about your dog is to get defensive.
 “My dog?
 Causing a problem?
 How dare you?!”